oabboud/smartPDU-mockup/README.md

 This project **does not attempt to emulate TLS, certificates, or browser quirks**.It focuses strictly on **client-side integration logic** and data correctness.

+Acknolegements:
+This was created as part of the SNS JU Ecigence Project on Sustainbility in 6G